 Can you get a low qualified job in Amsterdam without speaking Dutch?

-The short answer is yes.
-It is possible to find a low qualified job in Amsterdam without speaking Dutch.
+The short answer is, yes.
+It is possible to find a low-qualified job in Amsterdam without speaking Dutch.
 Amsterdam is so packed with tourists, that employers are willing to hire a non-Dutch speaker if they like you.
-But that does not mean it’s easy!
+But that doesn’t mean it’s easy!

-But if you want to have a better chance of finding a job in Amsterdam without speaking Dutch, then aim for the city center.
-That part of Amsterdam is so overrun by tourists that Dutch people seldom go near the place.
-This is where the odds may be in your favor!
+But if you want to have a better chance of finding a job in Amsterdam without speaking Dutch, then aim for businesses in the city centre.
+That part of Amsterdam is so overrun by tourists that Dutch people seldomly go near the place.
+This is where the odds may be in your favour!

 Can you find student jobs in Amsterdam?

-So if you’re a student looking for a way to make a few extra euros, there should be plenty of options.
-Just keep in mind that employers may not always care you have deadlines or classes, and schedule you in whenever is convenient for them.
+So, if you’re a student looking for a way to make a few extra euros, there should be plenty of options.
+Just keep in mind that employers may not always care that you have deadlines or classes, and schedule you in whenever is most convenient for them.

 Where can you find jobs in Amsterdam?

 Everywhere!
-You probably have better chances at places that already have signs outside that they are looking for people.
+You probably have the best chances at places that already have signs outside saying they’re looking for people.
 Other than that you can always hand in your CV at any shop, bar, or cafe that you think looks cool.

-However, from my personal experience, I’ve noticed that employers here get annoyed if you give them your resume when they haven’t posted anywhere that they are looking for people, keep this in mind.
+However, from my personal experience, I’ve noticed that employers here can get annoyed if you give them your resume when they haven’t posted anywhere that they are looking for people.

 Can I get a job at a coffee shop in Amsterdam?

-On top of all that you constantly have to deal with high-drunk tourists who don’t know how to smoke a joint without overdoing it and then panicking.
+But it’s not all gold that glitters.
+You’ll have to deal with high-drunk tourists who don’t know how to smoke a joint without overdoing it and then panicking, for example.
 Uncultured swines, with zero knowledge in the art of smoking weed!
-So yeah, I guess it’s no fun being the clear-headed one in these kind of situations.

 Finding a highly qualified job in Amsterdam